-The most iconic pagoda in Myanmar and quite possibly the world.
-Shwedagon is seriously something to see.
-It’s massive, powerful and beautiful.
-And you’ve failed in doing Myanmar correctly if you miss this Pagoda.
+The most iconic pagoda in Myanmar and quite possibly the world, Shwedagon Pagoda is seriously something to see.
+You’ve failed sightseeing in Yangon correctly if you miss this Pagoda.

 Shwedagon is the most sacred site for the people of Myanmar and one of the most sacred sites for Buddhism.
 It is said to have been built over 2,500 years ago and is believed to enshrine eight hairs of the Gautama Buddha as well as relics of three former buddhas.

-3) Take in The Beaty of Sule Pagoda
+3) Take in The Beauty of Sule Pagoda

 Sule Pagoda is a stupa located in the heart of downtown Yangon.
 It’s one of the first iconic sites you see when entering Yangon.
 We mean, a 144-foot tall golden pagoda is hard to miss.